emilyhix/FratRatRedemption/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.
 You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
+**General Description:**

+_You did it!
+You bore through all the hazing and made it into Χαζος, the fraternity that will let you live your dream college life!
+Frat life is just how you imagined it back in high school, things couldn't get any better!_

+_However, a challenge is placed before you that you never expected!
+You are at your first party, but notice something strange.
+Your frat brothers are all doing it... and they say its fine, but how could this possibly be fine?!
+They are all manipulating people to date them!
+But you don't wanna do anything like that!!!_

+_Do you have what it takes to fight evil?!
+Find out in Frat Rat Redemption, the "frat boy tries not to manipulate their significant other" RPG simulator game!
+Customize your character!
+Balance your dating morals with your frat reputation!
+Resist the temptation and try your very hardest NOT to manipulate your significant other!
+What kind of frat boy will you become?
+Find out in "FRAT RAT REDEMPTION!"_

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)